-4.1.
-Chlorine Residual
+4.1 Chlorine Residual

-Free chlorine levels of the treated water are monitored continuously at the discharge point of each Water Treatment Facility.
-In the distribution system, free chlorine is monitored continuously at the water tower.
-As the target, the free chlorine residual within the distribution system should be above 0.20 mg/L. A free chlorine level lower than 0.05 mg/L must be reported and corrective action taken.
-A summary of the chlorine residual readings is provided in the table below.
+Free chlorine levels of the treated water are monitored continuously at the discharge point of the Water Treatment Facility.
+In the distribution system, free chlorine is checked twice weekly at various locations.
+As a target, free chlorine residual within the distribution system should be above 0.20 mg/L. A free chlorine level lower than 0.05 mg/L must be reported and corrective action taken.
+There were no reportable incidents in 2022.
+A summary of the chlorine residual readings is provided in the table below in section 4.2.

-4.2.
-Turbidity
+4.2 Turbidity

-Turbidity of treated water is continuously monitored at each treatment facility.
-A change in turbidity can indicate an operational problem.
-The turbidity of untreated water from each well is checked weekly.
+Turbidity of treated water is continuously monitored at the treatment facility as a change in turbidity can indicate an operational problem.
+As a minimum, turbidity for each well is required to be tested monthly.
 Turbidity is measured in nephelometric turbidity units (NTU).
 Under O.Reg.
-170/03 turbidity in groundwater is not reportable however turbidity should be < 1 NTU at the treatment plant and < 5 NTU in the distribution system.
-A summary of the monitoring results for 2021 is provided in the table below.
+170/03 turbidity in groundwater from a secure well or a well with effective in-situ filtration is not reportable however turbidity should be < 1 NTU at the treatment plant and < 5 NTU in the distribution system.
+A summary of the monitoring results for 2022 is provided.